blog posts

 Installing Linux on Flash with Startup Disk Creator

-To install Linux on a flash drive in a Linux environment such as Ubuntu, it is not necessary to install third-party programs such as Rufus or Etcher.
-For example, the Ubuntu distribution has a pre-installed tool called Startup Disk Creator.
+When installing Linux on a flash drive in a Linux environment such as Ubuntu, installing third-party programs such as Rufus or Etcher is unnecessary.
+For example, the Ubuntu distribution has a pre-installed Startup Disk Creator tool.
 Using this program, flash memory and DVD can be bootable and live.

 Step 1: Insert the Flash or DVD and look for Startup Disk Creator in the search section.